Rothwell Town F.C.: History

 During their time in the United Counties League Rothwell achieved five runners-up finishes and finally claimed the league title in 1992–1993, a feat which they repeated the following year.
 Following their second title win, the club stepped up to the Southern League.
 In 1997 Rothwell finished second in the Midland Division and were promoted to the Premier Division, where they spent three seasons.
-Since their relegation from the Premier Division in 2000 they played in the Eastern Division, the Western Division, and from 2006 the newly formed Division One Midlands, until resigning from the League at the end of the 2009–2010 season.
-They rejoined the United Counties League in Division One.
+After their relegation from the Premier Division in 2000 they played in the Eastern Division, the Western Division, and from 2006 the newly formed Division One Midlands.

 The club appointed former Corby Town manager Rob Dunion as their new manager in June 2008.

 Season 2009–2010 saw Rothwell struggle both on and off the pitch.
-In the league they finished in the bottom four and financial crisis kicked in with the club's main stream of revenue—the social club becoming unavailable for public use.
-In the summer of 2010 Rothwell resigned from the Southern League and applied to join the United Counties League in which they were successful.
+In the league they finished in the bottom four and a financial crisis kicked in with the club's main stream of revenue - the social club - becoming unavailable for public use.
+In the summer of 2010 Rothwell resigned from the Southern League and applied to rejoin the United Counties League in which they were successful, being placed in Division One.
 Rob Dunion left as manager and former Rothwell favourite Dave Williams took over once again as manager.

 The club folded at the end of the 2011–12 season.